YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.stem.png)

+Figure 10.
+Partial data set after applying stemming on data without stopwords.

 **Observation:** we observed some changes of words.
 The 'crying' changed to 'cri' or 'acquisitions' changed to 'acquisit'.

 ### Lemmatization

 Lemmatization is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma, or dictionary form.
 Both stemming and lemmatization are word normalization techniques, but we can find the word in dictionary in case of lemmatization.
 For example, original words 'populated' changed 'popul' in Stemming, but it is not changed in lemmatization.
-Lemmatization is more better performed than Stemming [].
+Lemmatization is more better performed than Stemming [7].
 We decided to apply lemmatization.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.lem.png)

+Figure 11.
+Partial data set after applying lemmatization on data without stopwords.

 **Observation:** we observed some changes of words.
 Unlike stemming, lemmatization made that 'crying' changed to 'cry' or 'acquisitions' changed to 'acquisition'.

 ## Data Visualization

-After normalized text, we made data visualization by using word cloud.
+After normalized text, we made data visualization by using word cloud[8].

-Figure shows wordcloud about disaster.
+Figure 12 shows wordcloud about disaster.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.wordcloud_1.png)

+Figure 12.
+WordCloud on 'target' label as disaster.

 **Observation:** we discovered disaster tweets' related words; suicide, police, news, kill, attack, death, california, storm, flood.

-Figure shows wordcloud about non-disaster.
+Figure 13 shows wordcloud about non-disaster.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.wordcloud_0.png)

+Figure 13.
+WordCloud on 'target' label as non disaster.

 **Observation:** Non disaster tweets shows that time, want, great, feel, read, but also injury or emergency are found.